adobe/reactor-uploader/README.md

 Your client secret.
 You can find this on the overview screen for the integration you have created within the [Adobe I/O console](https://console.adobe.io).

 Optionally, rather than passing the client secret as a command line argument, it can instead be provided by setting an environment variable.
-The environment variable should be named `REACTOR_UPLOADER_CLIENT_SECRET`.
+The environment variable should be named `REACTOR_IO_INTEGRATION_CLIENT_SECRET`.

 ##### --environment (for Adobe internal use only)